naparuba/tanuki-www/content/pages/intro/vs/nagios-sensu.md

 Slug: intro/vs/nagios-sensu

-# Consul vs. Nagios, Sensu
+# XXX vs. Nagios, Sensu

 Nagios and Sensu are both tools built for monitoring.
 They are used to quickly notify operators when an issue occurs.